 The room is accessible via your Queen Mary ID card for those registered with the Disability and Dyslexia Service (DDS).
 If you are not yet registered with the DDS, or are having problems accessing the room please contact email@example.com

 If you are a student registered with the College Disability and Dyslexia Service you may be able to reclaim the costs of printing and photocopying from your funding body.

 DDS users are able to request invoices of their printing and copying once per term via Web Help Desk.

 If you are unsure about your eligibility for reclaiming printing and photocopying costs, please contact the Disability and Disability Service on (0)20 7882 2756 or by email at firstname.lastname@example.org.

 To be eligible for these services, Queen Mary students must first register with the College Disability and Dyslexia Service.
 Contact the Service via:

 Disability and Dyslexia ServiceRoom 3.06, Francis Bancroft BuildingQueen Mary, University of LondonMile End RoadLondonE1 4NS

 Queen Mary University Library Services is committed to making its services, spaces and collections equally accessible to all its users, and we liaise with the Disability and Dyslexia Service to ensure that all needs are met as far as possible, and to maintain this service.

-If you would like to further discuss your support needs, please contact our team:
+If you would like to further discuss your support needs, please contact: